-In essence the vast majority of such claims do not reach court and do not need to go to Court.
-Court only arises if it is necessary in the circumstances.
+In essence, the vast majority of such claims do not reach court and do not need to go to Court.
+Court only arises if it is necessary for the circumstances.

 The Personal Injuries Assessment Board, abbreviated as PIAB, is an independent state body in Ireland tasked with assessing personal injury* claims.
 This legislation was enacted in 2003 and it has since undergone several revisions and updates.
 The act enables the making of assessments by the Injuries Board of claims.

 What is the Road Traffic Accident Claim Form?

 An application to the Injuries Board can be made by completing and submitting Form A with the application fee of €45 or €90 and a medical report.
 The Injuries Board accept applications either online or via post.